dpolac/twig-lambda/README.md

 To create lambda expression with list of arguments, add it before `=>` operator.
 Separate multiple arguments with semicolons.
-You can use braces for readability.
+You can use brackets for readability.

 ```
 x => x + 1